Azure/AzureDataLake/docs/Release_Notes/2017/2017_04_24/USQL_Release_Notes_2017_04_24.md

 ![Check for Updates](https://github.com/Azure/AzureDataLake/blob/master/docs/img/ReleaseNotes/2017-Apr-CheckForUpdates.gif)

-If you are using the ADL Tools in VisualStudio 2017, then **NEEDS TO BE ADDED**.
+If you are using the ADL Tools in VisualStudio 2017, then you currently have to wait for the next VisualStudio 2017 refresh that should occur about every 6 to 8 weeks..

 #### Exporting U-SQL database schemas and sample data and importing that information into your local run environment is now supported